NANAVATY DAVENPORT STUDLEY WHITE LLP

 Trained by international accounting firms we learned early that the key to a successful business is client service.

-So we decided to design every engagement with a Team of Professionals tailored for each client to assist with their Accounting, Auditing, Advisory, Tax Preparation and Planning needs.
+So we decided to design every engagement with a Team of Professionals tailored for each client to assist with their Assurance, Accounting, Tax and Advisory Services.

-Additionally, we invested time and resources in professional education and computer technology to provide clients with the technical strengths of a large firm but the attention to detail of a small firm.
+Additionally, we invest time and resources in professional education and computer technology to provide clients with the technical strengths of a large firm but the attention to detail of a small firm.

 TAX PLANNING AND PREPARATION SERVICES